gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 ## Create a dashboard

 !!! note
-    The dashboard `EO Objects` has been created on [cloud.arlas.io](https://cloud.arlas.io/arlas/wui/hub/) to explore the full dataset
+    The dashboard `EO Objects` is available on [cloud.arlas.io](https://cloud.arlas.io/arlas/wui/hub/) to explore the full dataset

 ### Create an ARLAS dashboard from a configuration file